 Excused Absence: Students will have the number of days they were gone to make up any work.
 Any assignments that were assigned prior to them being gone are due the day they get back.
-Please reference teacher syllabus for grade level specific policy.
+Please reference the teacher's syllabus for grade level specific policy.

-Late Work: Please reference teacher syllabus for grade level specific policy.
+Late Work: Please reference the teacher's syllabus for grade level specific policy.

-Unexcused Absence or Tardies: Please reference teacher syllabus for grade level specific policy.
+Unexcused Absence or Tardies: Please reference the teacher's syllabus for grade level specific policy.